VerckysOrwa/pesapal/README.md

 ## Explanation
 - ### On The Server side
 - User details are received from the client side through a POST request on the "/register" route and are then stored to the database on the serverside
-- The home "/" route on the GET request retrieves data from the database.The data is then being fetch on the client side and displayed on the home page
+- The home "/" route on the GET request retrieves data from the database.The data is then being fetched on the client side and displayed on the home page

+## What i do
+- I create fullstack web applications which can perform the (CRUD) operations i.e CREATE READ UPDATE and DELETE data with nodejs,mysql db and reactjs